 1. Opt for glass backsplash

-The combination of grey tiles in this all-white kitchen gives off a basic yet modern interior design.
-A coloured glass is used as backsplash in this wet and dry kitchen as it’s easier to clean and it reflects light, making the space brighter — a great option for kitchens that lack natural lighting.
+The combination of grey tiles in this all-white kitchen gives off a basic yet modern kitchen interior design.
+Coloured glass is used as tile backsplash in this wet and dry kitchen as it’s easier to clean and it reflects light, making the space brighter (but you can also opt for tile designs like subway tiles) — a great option for kitchens that lack natural lighting.
 Instead of wood and melamine, the homeowner chose a glossy finish for the kitchen cabinet because its reflective surface helps make small kitchen feel bigger.
 Not to mention, it’s also much easier to clean.
+You can install a sliding door to keep your wet kitchen and dry kitchen separate too.

 2. Add texture to an all-white kitchen

-The open concept kitchen can look a tad bit boring, especially when everything’s white.
+The open concept kitchen can look a tad bit boring, especially when everything’s white (if you’re looking for this design, check out IKEA Malaysia’s kitchen cabinets as they’re simple yet practical).
 Glam it up with pendant lights to add visual interest to the space.
 You can also add texture with marble-type tiles to add a subtle visual appeal to the all-white cabinetry.
 Match the marble backsplash and countertop to have a uniform and peaceful look throughout the kitchen.
+Try not to go for open shelving to avoid looking cluttered.

 A glass backsplash is sleek, low maintenance and easy to clean because it has no grout lines as well as being much more durable.
 Kitchen looking bare?
-Put a pendant light above the island to illuminate the area and add visual interest to the space.
+Put a pendant light above the kitchen island to illuminate the area and add visual interest to the space.
 Insert a small slab of marble-type tiles for the backsplash at the sink area to spruce up the dry kitchen.
+The simple kitchen cabinet design helps to keep things clean and tidy without making the area look boring.

 As for the wet kitchen, a tile backsplash and floor are preferred as it’s easier to clean.
 The bottom cabinet is also raised slightly above the ground so you can mop the area with ease.
 Task lighting is also important here as it helps to illuminate the space and let you focus on what you have at hand easily.